svapreddy/clearx/README.md

 ```

 ### Compatibility:
 During development `ClearX` was tested with React and plain classes. `ClearX` will work with libraries like Preact, Inferno with no extra configuration considering they provide `setState` method and `componentWillUnmount` hook.
-To use ClearX with other UI libraries, please add a `setState` function on component to receive the updated data.
-Also call `destroy()` method before UI component is unmounted.
+To use ClearX with other UI libraries, please add a `setState` function on the component to receive the updated data.
+Also, call `destroy()` method before the UI component is unmounted.

 ### Contributing: